FlyingDomotic/FF_SmsServer32/README.md

 ### examples/smsServerTest.py
 Check if SMS server is working correctly.
 It sends an SMS (using SMS server) to itself, and checks if it receive it back within a minute.
 If not, it sends a mail with error, and if smsServerRestartUrl is defined, sends a restart to SMS server.

 Vérifie si le serveur SMS fonctionne correctement.
 Il s'envoie un SMS (en utilisant le serveur SMS) et vérifie qu'il reçoit bien les SMS qu'il s'est auto-émis dans la minute.
-Sinon, il envoie un mail avec l'erreurn et si smsServerRestartUrl est défini, envoie une demande de rédémarrage au serveur SMS.
+Sinon, il envoie un mail avec l'erreur et si smsServerRestartUrl est défini, envoie une demande de redémarrage au serveur SMS.

 ### examples/smsServerTest.json
 JSON configuration file for examples/smsServerTest.py.
 Contains the following lines:
 - "mqttServer": IP address or name of MQTT server
 - "mqttPort": Port number of MQTT server (often 1883)
-- "mqttUser": Username to use with MQTT server (or empty if no username needed)
+- "mqttUser": User name to use with MQTT server (or empty if no user name needed)
 - "mqttPassword": Password of MQTT server (or empty if no password needed)
 - "mqttReceiveTopic": SMS server receive topic (default to "smsServer/received")
 - "mqttSendTopic": SMS server send topic (default to "smsServer/toSend")